EventSaucePHP/EventSauce/docs/docs/creating-aggregate-roots.md

 }
 ```

-The aggregate root base class defined a couple of methods.
-As shown in the example above, it provides the `recordThat`
-method which records events that need to be persisted/dispatched later.
+As shown in the example above, the base class provides the `recordThat` method which records events that need to be persisted/dispatched later.
 The method `performTask` also receives a `Clock`.

-This is one of the libraries opinions.
-Every event has a time of recording, which is a `PointInTime`.
-This is a microsecond
-precise object.
-It's so precise that two instances created after each-other don't have the same value.
+The `Clock` object provides the current time, represented by a `PointInTime`, a microsecond precise object.
+It's so precise that two instances created after each other usually won't have the same value.

-> For general usage throughout your application a `Clock` implementation is provided in the form of a `SystemClock`, this
-> generates a new `PointInTime` object.
-For testing purposes a `TestClock` is provides which allows you to fixate time.
-> This is extremely handy in situations where time is relevant for handling events.
+One of the core concepts in EventSauce is that every event records the `PointInTime` it occured.
+This is useful for business analysis but is also allows us to find the original order of the events after they've been persisted.
+The `BaseAggregateRoot` needs a `Clock` to provide this time to each event.

+EventSauce provides a couple `Clock` implementations out of the box.
+In production, use the  `SystemClock`, which returns the current time of the operating system.
+For testing, you can use `TestClock` is provides which allows you to provide a fixed time.
+This is very useful because using the system time in tests makes it impossible to hardcode your fixtures.